ethansjc/AWS-Projects/S3-Project/S3-project_README.md

 <details>
 <summary>Rundown Check</summary>

-1. Establish Connectivity to EC2 instance
+1. Establish Connectivity to EC2 instance.

-2. Launch EC-2 instance through the use of Putty

-3. Using SSH session terminal window to configure command to update the AWS CLI software with credentials.
+2. Using SSH session terminal window to configure command to update the AWS CLI software with credentials.

-4. Create S3 bucket using AWS CLI
+3. Create S3 bucket using AWS CLI.

-5. Add a user, and enabled that user to have full access policy for S3
+4. Created a new IAM user, and enabled that user to have full access policy to the Amazon S3 service.

+5. Extract files

+6. Upload files to Amazon S3 by using Amazon CLI.

+7. Create a batch file that can be used to update the static website.

 </details>

+### Tutorial (Step-By-Step)

+1. Establish Connectivity to EC2 instance.
+![S3-Project-photo]

+2. Using SSH session terminal window to configure command to update the AWS CLI software with credentials.
+![S3-Project-photo]

+3. Create S3 bucket using AWS CLI.
+![S3-Project-photo]

+4. Created a new IAM user, and enabled that user to have full access policy to the Amazon S3 service.
+![S3-Project-photo]

+5. Extract files
+![S3-Project-photo]

+6. Upload files to Amazon S3 by using Amazon CLI.
+![S3-Project-photo]

+7. Create a batch file that can be used to update the static website.
+![S3-Project-photo]